2004Island/liva-hugo/exampleSite/content/blog/post-1.md

 ---
-title: "My first PCB"
+title: My first PCB
-date: 2020-11-21T10:07:47+06:00
+date: 2020-11-21T10:07:47.000+06:00
-draft: false

-# post thumb
-image: "images/featured-post/post-lasertrip.jpg"
+image: images/featured-post/post-lasertrip.jpg

-# meta description
-description: "this is meta description"
+description: this is meta description

-# taxonomies
 categories:
-  - "Analog Electronics"
+- Analog Electronics
 tags:
-  - "555 timer"
+- 555 timer
-  - "PCB"
+- PCB

-# post type
-type: "featured"
+type: featured

 ---
 <hr>

 The circuit board was a simple laser tripwire that I made when I was 15 years old.
 It used two NE555 timers and a light dependent resistor with complimentary components to make a buzzer beep when the path between the laser diode and the light dependent resistor.
+One of the 555 timers is in bistable mode whilst the other one was in astable mode.
 I was very proud of this board and brought the JLCPCB box with all the boards to show to my classmates.
 It was a very surreal experience seeing something that I designed, become manufactured and delivered to my house.
 The design was made over the course of about a month since I was paranoid of screwing something up when making the final board.
 While the board worked exactly how I designed it to, there were 2 main flaws.
 You can see a demo of it here.

 <hr>